Good Web sites for Bio C2006/F2402 last update 01/26/2015

 This page has links to web sites that students of Bio C2006/F2402 may find interesting and/or helpful.
 The web sites contain animations, explanations, pictures etc., that are relevant to the course.
 (The list is not complete; I'll add to it as we go.)
 Please let me (dbm2) know if any of the web sites are useful, if any of them are nonfunctional, and/or if you find any other good ones.
 The order here is arbitrary.

-These links have not been checked for 'link rot' in '14.
+These links have not been checked for 'link rot' recently.
 If you find any that don't work, please notify Dr. M or Paige.

 Harvard Video "The inner life of the cell"

 Long version with commentary

 And this is the cut version that shows how kinesin works

 Short version without music

 Focal Adhesions Animation (recommended by a student)

 Comparative Organology -- Pictures of just about every piece of anatomy